volnyvolnyvolny/agent_map/README.md

 2
 ```

-in around of `10` ms because of parallelization.
+in around of `10` ms, because of parallelization.

 Underneath it's a `GenServer` that holds a `Map`.
 When an `update/4`,
 `update!/4`, `get_and_update/4` or `cast/4` is first called for a key, a special